 If you’re responsible for managing a sizable portfolio and you currently rely on manual processes, you know how time-consuming it is to keep up with all of the dates, deadlines, and obligations to ensure your agreements remain in good standing.
 And with a manual review process, getting to the information you need is an unnecessarily long and complex task.
 All of these challenges are exacerbated as the number of agreements in your portfolio increases.

-With help from an online contract management system, you’re able to introduce automation into your contract management process.
+With help from online contract management software, you’re able to introduce automation into your contract management process.
 Many tedious, repetitive contract management tasks - like locating specific clauses and keywords, providing stakeholders with contract status updates, or tracking looming deadlines - can be simplified and streamlined, so you and your team spend less time managing contracts and more time focusing on higher-value business activities.